Canal Saint-Martin: History

 Gaspard de Chabrol, prefect of Paris, proposed building a canal from the river Ourcq, 100 km northeast of Paris, to supply the city with fresh water to support a growing population and help avoid diseases such as dysentery and cholera, while also supplying fountains (including the monumental Elephant of the Bastille) and allowing the streets to be cleaned.
 Construction of the canal was ordered by Napoleon I in 1802 and construction took place until 1825, funded by a new tax on wine.

 The canal was also used to supply Paris with grain, building materials and other goods, carried on canal boats.
 Two ports were created on the canal in Paris to unload the boats: Port de l'Arsenal and the Bassin de la Villette.

 By the 1960s, traffic had dwindled to a trickle and the canal narrowly escaped being filled in and paved over for a highway.

+It was opened to swimmers as a public health measure during the historic climate change-driven 2026 European heatwaves.
+One man was found unresponsive in an unsupervised area.

 Route

-The entrance to the canal from the vast terminal basin (Bassin de la Villette) of the Canal de l'Ourcq is at a double lock near the Place de Stalingrad.
-Continuing towards the river Seine, the canal is bordered by the Quai de Valmy on the right bank and the Quai de Jemmapes on the left, passing through three more double staircase locks before disappearing under the three successive voûtes (tunnels) – du Temple, Richard-Lenoir and Bastille – to emerge in the Port de l'Arsenal, the principal port for boats visiting and residing in Paris.
+The entrance to the canal from the terminal basin (Bassin de la Villette) of the Canal de l'Ourcq is at a double lock near the Place de Stalingrad.
+Continuing towards the river Seine, the canal is bordered by the Quai de Valmy on the right bank and the Quai de Jemmapes on the left, passing through three more double staircase locks before disappearing under the three successive tunnels—Temple, Richard-Lenoir and Bastille—to emerge in the Port de l'Arsenal, the principal port for boats visiting and residing in Paris.

-Tourism

-Today, the canal is a popular destination for Parisians and tourists.
-Some take cruises on the canal in passenger boats.
-Others watch the barges and other boats navigate the series of locks and pass under the attractive cast-iron footbridges.
-There are many popular restaurants and bars along the open part of the canal, which is also popular with students.